 When formulating the terms of your estate plan, you must keep several vital components in mind.
 When you have children, you should consider the following items in your estate plan:

-Naming a Legal Guardian
+Name a Legal Guardian

 When you have minor children, arguably the most essential element of your estate plans is naming the party who you wish to take care of your children if you pass away.

-Putting Assets in a Trust
+Protect Assets Through a Trust

 Setting up trusts may be in your best interest if you hope to pass on your assets to your children when you pass away.
 Here, your estate avoids probate..